Internship and Co-op Program

 - Please note: There is no student/employer obligation to make/accept a permanent job offer to the student upon completion of the student's work rotation and/or graduation.

-If you would like to establish an internship program with your organization through LSU, contact:
+If you would like to establish an internship or co-op program with your organization through LSU, contact: